turingschool-examples/monster_shop_final/README.md

 10. Get to work!

 ### Demo
-The app can be viewed on Heroku [here](https://gentle-temple-14305.herokuapp.com/)
+The app can be viewed on Heroku [here](https://infinite-oasis-00803.herokuapp.com/root)
-- Notes:
-    - append `/home` to the web address to view completed site
-    - use `seeds` info to login as merchant employee to view discount functionality
+- use `seeds` file info to login as merchant employee and view discount functionality